sergiofontes/lean-bem/README.md

 ```

 ## Base blocks
-The *base blocks* are small foundational **UI building pieces** that are used throughout the other blocks.
-Even though the idea of the **Lean BEM** methodology is to make every block independent from each other, there *should* be some dependence on some elemental styles of a design system.
-For example, a typographic scale defines the system's base measurement unit (`rem`); or the brand's color palette may be needed to tint the elements; and so on.
+The *base blocks* are small foundational **UI building pieces** that are needed by the other blocks.
+Even though the overall idea is to make every block independent from each other, there *should* be some dependence on some elemental styles of a design system.
+For example, a typographic scale may define the most basic measurement unit of a system (`rem`); or a brand's color palette may be needed to tint elements; and so on.

-In practical terms, these *base blocks* will follow a regular block's naming and organization convention.
-Excepting that is expected that you target HTML selectors before you use classes.
+In practical terms, these *base blocks* will follow a regular block's naming and organization convention, except that is expected that you target HTML selectors before you use classes.

 Some *base blocks* examples.